Efficient Quantum State Preparation with Bucket Brigade QRAM

 \item \textbf{Quantum retrieval primitives.} We define quantum primitives for retrieving precomputed amplitudes and sign bits in superposition from the BBQRAM, which serve as fundamental building blocks for efficient amplitude encoding algorithms.

-\item \textbf{Explicit polylogarithmic time complexity bound.} While prior work~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49} established the existence of efficient state preparation with unspecified polylogarithmic complexity; our work sharpens this bound proving that the state preparation algorithm runs in $\mathcal{O}(\log_2^2(MN))$ time with constant ancillary qubits under fixed precision.
+\item \textbf{Explicit polylogarithmic time complexity bound.} While prior work~\cite{kerenidis_et_al:LIPIcs.ITCS.2017.49} established the existence of efficient state preparation with unspecified polylogarithmic complexity {(i.e., $\mathcal{O}(\mathrm{polylog}(MN))$), our work sharpens this bound by proving that the state preparation algorithm runs in $\mathcal{O}(\log_2^2(MN))$ time.}

 \item \textbf{Comprehensive numerical example.} We provide a detailed step-by-step numerical example that demonstrates the algorithm execution, illustrating the mapping and retrieval processes for practical implementation guidance. \end{enumerate}